-Large dog breeds such as this guy tend to be at risk from bloat, and so be sure to feed him the above recommended food across at least 2 different sittings, and not immediately before or after intense exercise.
+Large dog breeds such as this guy tend to be at risk from bloat, and so be sure to feed him the above-recommended food across at least two different sittings, and not immediately before or after intense exercise.
 Bloat is a life-threatening condition, and he should be taken to the Veterinarian immediately should you suspect that he is displaying associated symptoms.

-Whilst the American Alsatian is not driven by food, it is important to monitor his treat intake as the extra weight that he will undoubtedly pile on, will negatively affect his elbow and hip joints that are already under strain.
+While the American Alsatian is not driven by food, it is important to monitor his treat intake as the extra weight that he will undoubtedly pile on will negatively affect his elbow and hip joints that are already under strain.

 The average price of an American Alsatian puppy from a reputable breeder is between $1,800 and $3,000.
-The Schwarz Kennel provide tips when buying an American Alsatian puppy.
+The Schwarz Kennel provides tips when buying an American Alsatian puppy.

 It is likely, that because the breed is still a canine rarity, that there are waiting lists for puppies, and as such you should put your name down as soon as you have decided that he is the right dog breed for you as it is likely that you will have to wait for some time after this.
 According to the Schwarz Kennel puppy information page, a wait of 6 months is typical.

 Rescue & Shelters